priyadharshini210/GCD-of-two-numbers/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+## Step 1:
-1. Define a function.
+Define a function.
+## Step 2:
-2. Get the two numbers from the user.
+Get the two numbers from the user.
+## Step 3:
-3. Compare the two values, to find the smaller number.
+Compare the two values, to find the smaller number.
+## Step 4:
-4. Use for() and if() loop to find the GCD of the two numbers.
+Use for() and if() loop to find the GCD of the two numbers.

 ## Program:
 ```